torvalds/linux/Documentation/admin-guide/sysctl/fs.rst

 overflowgid & overflowuid
 -------------------------

-Some filesystems only support 16-bit UIDs and GIDs, although in Linux UIDs and GIDs are 32 bits.
+Some filesystems only support 16-bit UIDs and GIDs, although in GNU/Linux UIDs and GIDs are 32 bits.
 When one of these filesystems is mounted with writes enabled, any UID or GID that would exceed 65535 is translated to a fixed value before being written to disk.